urness/CS167Fall22Notebook4/README.md

 * a decision tree with default parameter values
 * a decision tree, setting some kind of parameter that results in a smaller tree

-**Part 2: [1 point]** Normalize the data and run a k-Nearest-Neighbor algorithm on it (use the StandardScalar from sklearn).

 **Part 3: [1 point]** Use a Markup cell to answer the following questions:
 * What algorithm performed better? kNN or Decision Trees?
 Why do you think this was the case?
-* What effect did normalizing the data have on your results?
-Explain.

-Lastly, as always, use a Markup cell to put your name at the top of the file.
-Rename your file LastnameNotebook4.ipynb and submit it to this submission form.
-You do not need to submit a copy of the data.

 ## Rubric :ballot_box_with_check: